Learn about the trees in our inventory this year, growing tips for your selection, and what to expect from them.

 The button bush is a low growing bush that likes the moist soil of ditches, marshes, pond and lake sides, riverbanks and thickets.
 Flowers look like ping-pong sized, white satellites, and bloom from June to August.
 The button bush is home to some water fowl and song birds.
 They attract bees and butterflies as well.
 Leaves turn yellow in the fall.
 For more information see: USDA Plant Guide Buttonbush.

 A tree that grows to 60 ft. high and known for its 1/2-3/4 in. diameter, red fruits that are pleasantly flavored and used as a substitute for limes.
 One to several trunks are crooked and the 4-6 in. long, dark-green leaves are velvety beneath.
+This is the the tree bees love for making tupelo honey.
 For more information click HERE.

 The Redbud is a small tree with heart shaped leaves.
 It blossoms with lavender-pink flowers in the spring before the leaves appear.
 The leaves have a yellow fall color.
 It grows to about 30′ in height.
 This tree requires partial shade.
 For more information see: USDA Plant Guide Redbud.

-The Southern Magnolia is a distinctive evergreen tree with white fragrant flowers.
-It needs lots of room to grow.
-It grows to 60+’ in height.
+The Southern Magnolia is a distinctive evergreen tree with white, lemony, fragrant flowers.
+The leaves are highly prized for making Christmas wreathes and garland.
+It needs a lot of room to grow.
+It will reach 60 ft. or more in height.
 This tree adapts to most soils.
 It makes a nice specimen tree.
 It favors full sun, but will grow in partial shade.
 For more information see: USDA Plant Guide Magnolia.

 The leaves are evergreen in the South.
 Young leaves are clothed in a dense silky-wooly pubescence on the underside which becomes matted and dirty-whitish with age.
 The leaves are glossy, dark green above, and when bruised, smell a little like the leaves of bay laurel.
 The cup shaped flowers are creamy white and lemony fragrant.
 The fruiting “cone” is an aggregate of pinkish fruits which split open at maturity to release red-coated black seeds.
 Sweetbay needs an acidic soil.
 Sweetbay grows well in full sun to partial shade.
 Florida DEP classifies sweetbay as an obligate wetland species, defined as a species which occurs “almost always under natural conditions in wetlands.”
 Nevertheless, once established, sweetbay survives nicely in upland soils.